asad-sangla/sqlopsstudio/docs/carbon/Dashboard Custom Widget Guide.md

-# Custommizing the Management Dashboard
+# Customizing the Management Dashboard
 In this build of Carbon we released a customizable dashboard.
 The dashboard includes properties, tasks, explorer, and insights.
 Our first set of tasks include creating a backup and opening a new query.
 And the first insight is database health.
 Wish you could have more insights?
 Want to customize your dashboard?
 Well you’re in luck because the dashboard is fully customizable, meaning you can change the dashboard layout and create your own insights!
 We’re excited to share this with everyone as it’s super simple and we can’t wait to see the customizations and insights you add to Carbon.
 All it takes is a T-SQL query and a simple edit to the settings.json file.
 Below are some steps on how to customize the dashboard.
 If there is something you don't see that you would like to, submit an issue on the repo or email taraj@microsoft.com